 Pickles, in general, are one of my favorite snacks.
 But when my mom introduced me to Wickles last summer, I realized I might have discovered the tastiest pickle of all.
 Still, while irrefutably tasty, Wickles do have some drawbacks—not only are they around $5 a jar (making them more of a special occasion food for someone on my budget), but they also contain Polysorbate 80 and Yellow 5, ingredients I try to avoid.
 Unwilling to live without Wickles, I decided to attempt making my own.
-The last couple summers I’ve experimented with canning (mostly tomatoes and jams), and I’ve been wanting to try pickles for quite a while anyway.
+The last couple of summers I’ve experimented with canning (mostly tomatoes and jams), and I’ve been wanting to try pickles for quite a while anyway.
 So, tinkering with Emeril’s recipe for Homemade Sweet and Spicy Pickles, I came up with the following recipe:

 3 pounds pickling cucumbers, sliced into 1/4-inch thick slices